NellitG/JavaScript/README.md

 # JavaScript
-This is JavaScript
+#This is JavaScript
-Clone the repo
+#Clone the repo
+#This are other files
-run "npm run dev"
+#run "npm run dev"